 Why Is Bone Loss Treatment Necessary?

-In order to avoid shrinking bone levels and gum tissue, it is important to stop the underlying cause of the bone loss and replace the lost bone.
+To avoid shrinking bone levels and gum tissue, it is essential to stop the underlying cause of the bone loss and replace the lost bone.

 What Are The Treatment Options?

-Before performing bone grafting treatment, it is important to treatment any type of periodontal disease since untreated periodontal disease will lead to further bone loss.
-Your dental professional will prepare a treatment plan in order to restore your oral health and prevent further bone loss.
+Before performing bone grafting treatment, it is crucial to treat any periodontal disease since untreated periodontal disease will lead to further bone loss.
+Your dental professional will prepare a treatment plan to restore your oral health and prevent further bone loss.
 Routine periodontal maintenance appointments

 If you notice that your teeth seem a little loose or your gums are receding, it may indicate that bone loss has occurred or is still occurring.
-Contact us to schedule your dental check-up, your dental professional will be able to tell you if you bone levels are within normal limits or if preventive changes are needed.
+Contact us to schedule your dental check-up.
+Your dental professional will tell you if you bone levels are within reasonable limits or if preventive changes are needed.